cimejic/mikeydesktoppet/README.md

 Mikey should appear on your screen!

 If he does not appear, he may be off screen.
-Try changing this section of the .py file: [x = 100] & [y = 0] The X value changes his horizontal position, and the Y value will change the vertical position.
+Try changing this section of the .py file: [x = 100] & [y = 0] The X value changes his horizontal position, and his Y value will change the vertical position.

 Close the terminal to remove Mikey from your screen.